centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 of the text, respectively.

 ## Deduplication

 The deduplication removed all documents with a 13-gram similarity higher than 80% following the MinHash algorithm [1] using 128 permutations.
 The MinHash algorithm is a probabilistic data structure for approximating the Jaccard similarity between two sets.

 **Is the software used to preprocess/clean/label the instances available?**

-Yes, the scripts are available [here](https://github.com/centre-for-humanities-computing/danish-foundation-models/tree/main/src/application/danews).
-Which used version 0.0.2 of the
+Yes, the scripts are available [here](https://github.com/centre-for-humanities-computing/danish-foundation-models/tree/main/src/application/danews). the scripts use version 0.0.2 of the
 [dfm package](https://github.com/centre-for-humanities-computing/danish-foundation-models).

 ## Uses

 **Has the dataset been used for any tasks already?**

 Yes, the dataset has been used to pre-train Danish language models.
 Parts of the dataset have also been used in [3] and [4]

 **Is there a repository that links to any or all papers or systems that use the dataset?**

 No.

 **What (other) tasks could the dataset be used for?**

 The scale of the dataset makes it suitable for NLP tasks such as language modelling.
 Similarly, the structure of the articles makes it a suitable dataset for training text summerization models.